shanehoban/SearchJS/README.md

 > You can absolutely reference more lists to one input, no problem.
 My guess is referencing more than one input to one list would be ugly

-Finally, for each element you want to filter, create a custom attribute `data-search-js-value` with the value that the container is going to have.
+Finally, for each element you want to filter, create a custom attribute `data-search-js-value`, typically it would have the same value that the element is going to contain - so it can be searchable.
+E.g. `<div data-search-js-value="Rae Awad">Rae Awad </div>`

 > Yes you can set these attributes to any value you want, e.g. codes that you and your secret party only know how to reference